Counting intersection numbers of closed geodesics on Shimura curves: Existence of x-linked pairs

 \section{Existence of x-linked pairs}

 Rather than study the set $\Emb(\Ord, D_1, D_2, x)$ directly, we invert the setup.
-That is, we start with a pair of $x-$linked embeddings into $B$, study the possible Eichler orders for which these embeddings land in, are optimal with respect to, and the resulting levels of intersection.
+That is, we start with a pair of $x-$linked embeddings into $B$, and consider the possible Eichler orders which admit these (optimal) embeddings.
 We study this problem locally, and show how to lift the local results to global results.
 In this section, we we start this process by studying which quaternion algebras admit $x-$linked embeddings.